jmob1/team-h2/README.md

 team-h2
 =======

-* this is is, yeah
+* this is it yeah